-Pro Tip: Tap options in the upper right corner of the list screen to change how the list is sorted on this tab.
-"Sort by Rating" is the default, but sorting by ID number is useful when you're walking through the gallery.
+Pro Tip: Tap options in the upper left corner of the list screen to change how the list is sorted on this tab.
+"List by Rating" is the default, but sorting by ID number is useful when you're walking through the gallery.

-Rating the art is a big job and can be loads of fun.
-We've found that we continually make changes, and that's completely fine.
+Rating the art is a big job but can be loads of fun.
+As participants/attendees ourselves, we’ve found that we continually make changes, and that's completely fine.
 When you go back to the full list, you'll notice the artworks with five stars are listed at the top, then the four stars and so on.
 Of course, you probably want to fine-tune the order.
 One way you can do that is by tapping the "Edit" button in the upper left corner of the list view.
 When the list is in edit mode, you can drag items by the icon on the right side of a given row.

 This method is convenient for making small adjustments to your list, but we have an even better way to make sure all your items are in the order you want them.
-It's the "Compare Art" tab, and it's next on our tour.
+It's the "Compare" button at the top of each rating section.

-Art Thief will show you two artworks that have the same rating.
-It's your job to tap on the one you prefer.
+If you press the “Compare” button at the top of a section of rated art, Art Thief will show you two artworks that have that rating and you can then tap on the one you prefer.
 After you tap on your preferred piece, Art Thief will display a different pair for you to compare.
-When you've sorted all the artwork with that rating, Art Thief will let you know and put a check mark next to the button.
+When you’re done comparing, your art will be organized in your list from your most to least favorite based on star rating and your “Compare” decisions.

 Can you go back and do the comparisons again?
 Of course you can!
 We've found that we often want to tweak our list over time as we let the works sink in.
 Plus, more artworks may get added to the show at the last minute.